 Where to get durable luggage

 Getting durable carry on luggage may mean ponying up some cash, or waiting until quality luggage goes on sale.

 If you’re looking for sales, check out large stores, as they carry a bigger selection, and often have great pieces of luggage on sale.

-Best Buy Canada is a great place to start looking.
+Amazon is a great place to start looking.